An unexploded German bomb from WWII has been discovered in Portsmouth Harbour, causing travel chaos for the busy port.

 Portsmouth Historic Dockyard have confirmed they will be closed for the whole day, while three Brittany and one Condor ferry were stuck for several hours.

-The unexploded bomb was found about 5am, with a controlled explosion set to be carried out in open waters off the east of the Isle of Wight, with the time dependent on tidal conditions.
+The unexploded German bomb was found around 5am, with a controlled explosion set to be carried out in open waters off the east of the Isle of Wight, with the time dependent on tidal conditions.

 A spokesperson for Brittany Ferries told the Sun Online this morning: “There are 942 passengers on board these services.
 The ships are currently waiting outside Portsmouth Port, on instruction from QHM (Queens Harbour Master) following the discovery of unexploded World War II ordnance during dredging work.”